giannisalinetti/do276archive/images/python/README.md

-# DO276 Python/Django Docker Image
+# DO276 Python Docker Image